Live Dealer Roulette

 Repeat/Rebet

-The Repeat/Rebet button is useful to flat bettors as it repeats all wagers they made during the previous round.
-It gets deactivated if you post any chips manually.
+The Repeat/Rebet button is useful for flat bettors because it repeats every wager you placed in the previous round.
+It is deactivated if you manually place any chips.

 The Technology that Makes Live Roulette Games Tick

-Live roulette takes place in authentic settings with communicative and skilled dealers.
-The action is streamed back to players’ desktop or mobile screens with the help of sophisticated technology.
-Every element in the live casino’s infrastructure is equally important.
+Live roulette is hosted in authentic settings with communicative, skilled dealers.
+The action is streamed to players’ desktop or mobile screens via sophisticated technology.
+Every element of the live casino infrastructure is equally important.
 Below are the components that make live roulette tick:

 Cameras